Navillus-BV/sarahsu-co/src/data/pages/home.md

     content: |-
       **For Organizations**

-      I can help you develop and refine an intentional, adaptable people strategy that develops with your business.
+      We'll develop and refine an intentional people strategy that aligns and adapts with your business objectives.
     cta:
       text: Find out how
       url: "/teamcoaching"